-Why you should stop reading Gizmodo right nowMarkus Ra
+Should you stop reading Gizmodo right now?Markus Ra

 Some users asked me about a Gizmodo article that claims everybody should stop using Telegram because we don't encrypt chats.
-This article is an astounding example of shoddy reporting that consists almost entirely of incorrect and misleading statements.
-I'll begin by refuting the most blatant examples:
+Unfortunately, this article is based on incorrect and misleading statements.

 1. Always encrypted